-Chip designer Intel has released substantial advances in its wireless product roadmap to accelerate the adoption of 5G.
+Intel has released new advances in its wireless product roadmap to accelerate the adoption of 5G.

-According to the vendor, highlights include the introduction of the Intel XMM 8000 series, Intel's first family of 5G new radio multi-mode commercial modems, and the company's latest LTE modem, the Intel XMM 7660.
+According to the chip maker, highlights include the introduction of the Intel XMM 8000 series, Intel's first family of 5G new radio multi-mode commercial modems, and the company's latest LTE modem, the Intel XMM 7660.

 Intel also said it has successfully completed a full end-to-end 5G call based on its early 5G silicon, the Intel 5G modem, a key milestone in its development.

 "Intel is committed to delivering leading 5G multi-mode modem technology and making sure the transition to 5G is smooth," said Dr. Cormac Conroy, Intel corporate vice president and general manager of the Communication and Devices Group.
 "Our investments in a full portfolio of modem technologies and products are critical to achieving the vision of seamless 5G connectivity."